GridTools/gtbench/README.md

 ### GHEX

-The benchmark requires the GHEX library.
-It can be obtained using:
+For the GHEX runtime, installing the GHEX library is a further requirement.
+Note that this step can be skipped for single-node (single-process) runs or when using a different runtime than `ghex_comm` for inter-node communication (see further below for details about available runtimes).
+GHEX can be obtained using:

 ```console
 $ git clone https://github.com/GridTools/GHEX.git